Kynect: Enrollment

 137,000 individuals were reported using the website on the first four days of operation.
 The New York Times reported that Kentucky was "far ahead of most in signing up people" at the end of October, the first month of enrollment.
 By April 15, 2014, over 410,000 Kentuckians had signed up for health care plans through kynect.

 Relaunch

 Kynect was officially relaunched on October 5, 2020.
 At that time, the website allows residents to apply for programs available on the former Kentucky Benefind website, which was launched after the original kynect website was deactivated in 2017 and itself was deactivated and linked to the new kynect after its relaunch.
 These services include enrollment in Medicaid, the Kentucky Children’s Health Insurance Program (KCHIP) and the Kentucky Integrated Health Insurance Premium Payment program.
 In addition, qualified families can now also access SNAP food assistance benefits along with other family and childcare assistance programs.
-Kynect, like Benefind, will link to the federally run health insurance marketplace (healthcare.gov) until open enrollment in 2021.
-At that time, the state anticipates returning to a state run health insurance marketplace through kynect in time for policies to take effect in January 2022.
+Kynect, like Benefind, linked to the federally run health insurance marketplace (healthcare.gov) until open enrollment in 2021.
+At that time, the state returned to a state run health insurance marketplace through kynect in time for policies to take effect in January 2022.